 Ducklings are a whole lot messier than chicks, so the bedding in the brooder must be changed every two to three days to avoid a rancid sour smell and to prevent the growth of harmful bacteria.

-Khaki Campbell hens are both incredible egg layers, and superb sitters.
-While the Pekin duck breed might lay slightly larger and more rich eggs, they do not lay as many nor are the good sitters.
+Khaki Campbell hens are both incredible egg layers and superb sitters.
+While the Pekin duck breed might lay slightly larger and more rich eggs, they do not lay as many nor are they good sitters.

 Laying hens of this breed can lay between 280 to 320 eggs each year.
 Their peak laying years (as with nearly all duck breeds) occur during the first two years of their lives.
 The eggs laid during this time will not usually be as large as the ones laid when they are five years old.

-This duck egg laying breed is of a medium size that weighs approximately four to four and a half pounds once mature.
-If you also want to keep ducks for meat, these birds will not get as large as some other solid egg laying breeds – but do produce a tender and moist type of meat.
+This duck egg-laying breed is medium-sized and weighs around four to four and a half pounds once mature.
+If you also want to keep ducks for meat, these birds will not get as large as some other solid egg-laying breeds – but do produce a tender and moist type of meat.

 These smart little beauties are my favorite duck breed.
-They are known as a top quality dual purpose duck breed because they are raised for egg laying as well as meat cultivation.
+They are known as a top-quality dual-purpose breed because they are raised for egg laying as well as meat cultivation.

-Pekin ducks have an extremely friendly personality, are amazing little foragers, and learn the free ranging and put up routine in record time.
+Pekin ducks have extremely friendly personalities, are amazing little foragers, and learn the free-ranging and put up routine in record time.

-They are a very routine driven duck breed.
-They want fed at the same time every day and put up at the same time, or else they will honk and quack relentlessly to garner the attention of their keepers.
+They are a very routine-driven duck breed.
+They want to be fed at the same time every day and at the same time, or else they will honk and quack relentlessly to garner the attention of their keepers.

 When left to their own devices, Pekins should be expected to rid your yard of a vast array of bugs – or remove bugs from your garden when placed inside of a “chicken” tractor and allowed to roam between the rows.